opn-ooo/opn-th-server-side-challenge/README.md

 - Interaction - Like and comment at content also notify the content owner
 - Messaging - Generic chat system
 - Notification - Notify user on their phone and email
-- Analytics - Report content's view and interaction daily
+- Analytics - Report content's view and interaction daily and send to owner email

 #### Requirements
 - You need to consider the time-to-market as first priority, following with cost and extensibility.